ooni/ooni.org/content/post/2019-benin-social-media-blocking.md

 Since HTTP queries are only enabled on RIPE Atlas anchors (none of which are hosted in Benin), we launched traceroutes from all online RIPE Atlas probes in the country towards the landing webpages of social media, such as [whatsapp.com](https://www.whatsapp.com/), [instagram.com](https://www.instagram.com/), [wechat.com](https://www.wechat.com/), [messenger.com](https://www.messenger.com/), [facebook.com](https://facebook.com/).
 The measurements cover the period April 28, 2019 at 07:04 UTC to April 30, 2019 at 05:19 UTC.
 The results of these measurements reflect the connectivity on the IP/network layer (and not on the application layer) from the host Autonomous System (AS).

-For whatsapp.com, we could not collect any successful measurement outputs from Probe 32381 (Figure 5A) until the end of that period (name resolution failed on the node).
-By contrast, the results from Probe 11944 hosted in [AS37090](http://as-rank.caida.org/asns/?name=37090&type=search) exhibit a median of 113.45 ms to the destination from April 28, 2019 at 7:12 to 10:11 UTC.
-From 10:11 UTC to 12:04 UTC, all traceroutes did not reach the target, suggesting that the blocking affected the network layer.
+For whatsapp.com, we could not collect any successful measurement outputs from Probe 32381 (top graph in Figure 5) until the end of that period (name resolution failed on the node).
+By contrast, the results from Probe 11944, hosted in [AS37090](http://as-rank.caida.org/asns/?name=37090&type=search), were successful (with a median of 113.45 ms) from April 28, 2019 at 7:12 to 10:11 UTC but stopped reaching the target from 10:11 UTC to 12:04 UTC, suggesting that the blocking affected the network layer.

-Then followed a period (12:04 UTC to 15:13 UTC) during which RTTs to the same destination decreased from 107.72 ms to 0 ms, depicting a short period where packets could be transmitted: as less and less wired clients can reach the destination, packets sent by the probes move faster through the physical links and thus, the destination look closer until it is unreachable again.
+Then followed a period (12:04 UTC to 15:13 UTC) during which RTTs to the same destination gradually decreased from 107.72 ms to 0 ms, indicating that during a short period packets could be transmitted.
 From April 28, 2019 at 15:13 UTC to April 29, 2019 at 05: 04 UTC, the probe could not reach the destination IP or was fully disconnected again on the IP layer.
 This corresponds to the biggest period of the blackout (presented in the following Internet blackout section).

-Traceroutes were only successful again starting from April 29, 2019 at 05:04 UTC with:
+Traceroutes were only successful again starting from April 29, 2019 at 05:04 UTC.

-* Fluctuations between a median RTT of 0ms to 108.22ms / 103.67ms (till 11:22 UTC)
-* A median of 108.3ms - 107.04ms showing that the destination is reachable again
-* A slight period of packet loss during which 3 out of 4 packets were received by the destination IP (April 29, 2019 22:41 to April 29, 2019 23:57 UTC).

-Interestingly, the patterns registered for probe 11944 when it comes to traceroutes towards the landing webpages of instagram.com, wechat.com, www.messenger.com, www.google.com, Google DNS, showing that the Internet outage is experienced by the source AS (ISOCEL).
+Interestingly, the patterns registered for Probe 11944 when it comes to traceroutes towards the landing webpages of instagram.com (Figure 6), wechat.com (Figure 7), www.messenger.com (Figure 8), www.google.com (Figure 9), Google DNS (Figure 10 and 11), show that the Internet outage is experienced by the source AS (ISOCEL).

-Legend

 ![](/post/2019-benin-social-media-blocking/ripe-atlas-1.png)
 ![](/post/2019-benin-social-media-blocking/ripe-atlas-2.png)